 Family and/or Friends in Your Healthcare Team

 Your friends and family can be vital to managing your diabetes.
 No one says you have to deal with diabetes alone.
 You should try to find a person or group of people that you feel comfortable talking about your diabetes with.
 It helps to ask one of your family members or friends to be your diabetes partner, someone you feel comfortable sharing your thoughts and experiences with and whose opinion you trust.
 Ask for their opinion when considering changes to your diabetes management.
-If you are having trouble opening up and talking about your diabetes, it may be helpful to talk to a professional to get this started.
+If you are having trouble opening up and talking about your diabetes, speaking to a professional to get this started may be helpful.

 Social Worker/Psychologist/Psychiatrist/Marriage or Family Therapist

 People handle their initial diagnosis of diabetes differently.
-Some deny or ignore it, some intend to deal with it but don’t quite figure out how to do this and some take it seriously and work well with all the members of the healthcare team.
+Some deny or ignore it, some intend to deal with it but don’t quite figure out how to do it, and some take it seriously and work well with all the healthcare team members.
 Mental health professionals help with the personal and emotional side of living with diabetes.
-A social worker can help you find the medical or financial resources you need.
-Therapist can help you solve problems in your family, marriage, or relationships.
+A social worker can help you find the necessary medical or financial resources.
+A therapist can help you solve problems in your family, marriage, or relationships.
 They can help you get in the right frame of mind to meet your new challenge head on.

 Physicians in Your Healthcare Team

-• Your Primary Care Physician – Your primary care physician will still be the person you see when you are sick and for general medical checkups.
+- Your Primary Care Physician – Your primary care physician will still be the person you see when you are sick and for general medical checkups.
 Once you are diagnosed, you should discuss diabetes with your primary doctor.
-He/She will be able to refer you to specialists in your community for different aspects of your management.
-Some insurance plans require your primary doctors’ referral for visits to the other health professionals on your team.
-You will need various blood tests, such as for cholesterol levels and for A1c that shows how well you are controlling your blood sugar.
+He/She can refer you to specialists in your community for different aspects of your management.
+Some insurance plans require your primary doctor’s referral for visits to the other health professionals on your team.
+You will need various blood tests, such as cholesterol levels and A1c, showing how well you control your blood sugar.
 Your physician or another doctor on your team will guide you on this.

-• Endocrinologist – an endocrinologist is a doctor who specializes in treating diabetes and other diseases of the endocrine system.
-The pancreas is part of the endocrine system, and insulin is one of the key hormones the body needs to function properly.
+- Endocrinologist—An endocrinologist is a doctor who specializes in treating diabetes and other diseases of the endocrine system.
+The pancreas is part of this system, and insulin is a key hormone needed for proper function.

-• Eye Doctor (ophthalmologist or optometrist) – Diabetes can damage the blood vessels in the eyes.
+- Eye Doctor (ophthalmologist or optometrist) – Diabetes can damage the blood vessels in the eyes.
 This is called retinopathy.
 See your eye doctor at least once a year.
 The checkups will help you detect diabetic eye disease early when it can be treated with better results.
-Be sure your eye doctor is familiar with how to spot and treat diabetic eye disease.
+Be sure your eye doctor knows how to spot and treat diabetic eye disease.

-• Cardiologist -a cardiologist is certified to treat problems of the cardiovascular system, which includes the heart and arteries.
+- Cardiologist—A cardiologist is certified to treat problems of the cardiovascular system, which includes the heart and arteries.
 Congestive heart failure is a common heart problem often found in Type 2 diabetes.
-Management of blood pressure and cholesterol levels is important for prevention of heart attacks and strokes.
+Management of blood pressure and cholesterol levels is important for preventing heart attacks and strokes.

-• Podiatrist – People with diabetes whose glucose has been elevated may develop poor blood circulation and nerve damage in their feet and lower legs.
+- Podiatrist—People with diabetes whose glucose has been elevated may develop poor blood circulation and nerve damage in their feet and lower legs.
 This is called neuropathy.
 Diabetic neuropathy often starts in the feet because these nerves are the longest in the body.
-A podiatrist can help with early recognition of foot problems such as sores, infections, and callouses, and management.
+A podiatrist can help with early recognition and management of foot problems such as sores, infections, and calluses.

 Physician Assistants or Nurse Practitioners in Your Healthcare Team